Srijha09/Srijha09/README.md

 <!--ijha09/Srijha09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 ## Who am I?

-- 🔭 I am a Masters'in Computer Science student at Northeastern University, Boston, MA.
+- 🔭 Actively building end-to-end systems: RAG pipelines, document intelligence, scalable data workflows, and model deployment.
-- 🌱 My current interests are in Data Engineering, Deep Learning and Natural Language Processing.
+- 🌱 Interested in bridging research-grade models with real production constraints: retrieval, evaluation, MLOps, and AWS-native GenAI stacks.
-- ⚡ Fun fact: I am a self taught artist.
+- ⚡ Outside tech, I’m a self-taught artist exploring realism and abstract human-form acrylic work.

 ## Where to find me?